What do you get if you add a dollop of Labrador retriever to a dash of Beagle? You get the beagle lab mix or Labbe, Beagador, or Labeagle.

 Beagle Lab mix health concerns

-Beagle Lab mix highlights
+Beagle Lab mixes highlights.

-As with all dogs, they will thrive in the right environment and if you can provide the right amount of exercise, fun and mental stimulation for your beagle lab mix you will have a fun, outgoing and faithful companion.
+If you prefer a more laid-back lifestyle or will be leaving your dog alone for a significant amount of time each day, then you may want to reconsider whether the beagle lab mix is the right choice.
+As with all dogs, they thrive in the right environment, and if you can provide the right amount of exercise, fun, and mental stimulation for your beagle lab mix, you will have the perfect dog, fun, outgoing, and a faithful companion.